This article is part of a detailed article series aimed at helping you grow a successful business online.

 - WordPress has been translated into over 70 languages.

-- Over 30,000,000 searches are made on Google each month for WordPress related terms.
+- Over 35 million searches are made on Google each month for terms related to WordPress.

 - WordPress delivers content online to visitors worldwide.
-WordPress has been translated and localized into over 70 international languages.
+WordPress has been translated and localized into over seventy international languages.

 - WordPress currently makes available thousands of free plugins, themes, and widgets to WordPress users.

-A content management system (CMS), is a website tool for non-technical users.
+A content management system (CMS), is a website maintenance tool for non-technical users.
 It is a web application designed to make it easier for non-technical users to add, edit and manage all content on their website.

 (WordPress [hosted version] monthly uniques.
 Source: http://automattic.com/about)